Princess Cruises Coronavirus update

 One of the most famous features of the Princess Cruises line is its revolutionary new “Personal Choice Cruising” program – an unstructured and individualized approach to the ship vacation travel by the innovative concept of “if you want it – when you want it”.
 The Princess line’s style of ship travel provides an exceptional feeling of choice and flexibility with the idea to give its guests the opportunity to customize their ship vacation in a way that most fits their personal interests and desires.
-Implemented in the mid 90s with the line’s new Sun-class ships, this unique concept of passengers being in control of their voyages and vacation experiences was realized by multiple dining venues on board, flexible entertainment options and the idea of cheap affordable private balcony staterooms.
+Implemented in the mid-90s with the line’s new Sun-class ships, this unique concept of passengers being in control of their voyages and vacation experiences was realized by multiple onboard dining venues, flexible entertainment options and the idea of cheap affordable private balcony staterooms.

-In the end of January 2017, the shipowner Carnival Corporation announced 2 more shipbuilding orders.
-The new ships were ordered for the fleets of Princess (Royal-class) and Holland America Line (Pinnacle-class).
-The announcement said Carnival had signed a MoA (memorandum of agreement) with Fincantieri to construct both vessels, with scheduled delivery in 2021 (for HAL, at Marghera yard) and 2022 (for Princess, at Monfalcone yard).
-By the time when both shipbuilding contracts were finalized (February 2017), Carnival Corporation had a total of 19 new ships scheduled for delivery between 2017 and 2022.
+In late-January 2017, Carnival Corporation announced 2 more ship orders for the fleets of Princess (Royal-Class) and Holland America Line (Pinnacle-Class).
+Carnival signed an MoA (memorandum of agreement) with Fincantieri to construct both units, with scheduled deliveries in 2021 (Nieuw Ryndam for HAL, at Marghera yard) and 2022 (Discovery Princess, at Monfalcone yard).
+When both contracts were finalized (February 2017), Carnival Corporation had a total of 19 newbuilds scheduled for deliveries in 2017-2022.

 Cruisetours / Shore Excursions